apache/skywalking/docs/en/setup/backend/backend-alarm.md

 By default, it works in the same manner as **period**.
 The same Alarm (having the same ID in the same metrics name) may only be triggered once within a period.

 ### Composite rules
-**NOTE**: Composite rules are only applicable to alarm rules targeting the same entity level, such as service-level alarm rules (`service_percent_rule && service_resp_time_percentile_rule`).
+**NOTE**: Composite rules are only applicable to alerting rules targeting the same entity level, such as service-level alarm rules (`service_percent_rule && service_resp_time_percentile_rule`).
 Do not compose alarm rules of different entity levels, such as an alarm rule of the service metrics with another rule of the endpoint metrics.

 A composite rule is made up of the following elements:
 - **Rule name**.
 A unique name shown in the alarm message.
 Must end with `_rule`.